Germanic languages

-The Germanic languages are a branch of the Indo-European language family spoken natively by a population of about 515 million people mainly in Europe, North America, Oceania and Southern Africa.
+The Germanic languages are a branch of the Indo-European language family spoken natively by a population of about 515 million people mainly in Europe, Northern America, Oceania, and Southern Africa.
 The most widely spoken Germanic language, English, is also the world's most widely spoken language with an estimated 2 billion speakers.
-All Germanic languages are derived from Proto-Germanic, spoken in Iron Age Scandinavia.
+All Germanic languages are derived from Proto-Germanic, spoken in Iron Age Scandinavia, Iron Age Northern Germany and along the North Sea and Baltic coasts.